EurolandHanoi/fullshare/pages/education.md

   image_url: "../images/business/education/sparrow_early_learning/2.jpg"

 spotlight-nanjing:
-  title: Nanjing University of Chinese Medicine Fullshare Health College
+  title: Nanjing University of Chinese Medicine, Fullshare Health College
   content: |
     <p class="text-before-expand">Fullshare and Nanjing University of Chinese Medicine collaborated to establish Nanjing University of Chinese Medicine, Fullshare Health College in June 2010.
 The college is based on the university's Acupuncture, Massage, and Health Rehabilitation Academy, which features one of the most conventional forms of Chinese healthcare. </p>
     <p class="text-before-expand">[expand]</p>